vlad-mr/CameraRoll/README.md

 1. **Modular architecture** with separate UI and BL targets

-  Please look at [Project.swift](https://github.com/vlad-mr/CameraRoll/blob/dev/Project.swift) file for projects's and targets' settings.
+  Please look at [Project.swift](https://github.com/vlad-mr/CameraRoll/blob/dev/Project.swift) file for project's and targets' settings.

   Or run `tuist graph` to see project graph.